strapi/strapi/docs/docs/testing/e2e/app-template.md

 ##### What does it do?

-This endpoint can be used to enable or disable to rate limitting middleware in strapi.
+This endpoint can be used to enable or disable the rate limitting middleware in strapi.
 When enabled login requests for each user are limitted to 5 in 5 minutes.

 ##### Why do we have it?